What to Decide Before You Book a Wedding Venue (or Any Vendors)

 To stabilize what comes next.

-What the wedding is truly meant to center on.
+What the wedding is centered around

-Who is involved in major decisions.
+Who is involved in decisions

-How much complexity they are willing to carry.
+How much complexity they want to carry

 Not because there are fewer options.

-Because you finally have a way to recognize fit.
+Because you can finally recognize what fits.

 Before The Wedding Jumpstart™